abarichello/bfheroesFesl/README.md

 |userInfo.*i*.cid          |1                          |client ID(not implemented atm)    |
 |userInfo.[]               |3                          |Amount of users to lookup info of |

-This is a query for a list of endpoints to test for the lowest latency on a game client.
-This is not working at the moment, maybe EA used it to change from DataCenters , based on Ping like a LoadBalancer
+This is a query pinging for the lowest latency to a server This is not working at the moment, maybe EA used it to change from DataCenters , based on Ping like a LoadBalancer
 #### TXN = GetPingSites, FESL server => game client/server